 10. Check the fine print

 Or you might have to bring someone along at full fare to enjoy the lower cost.
-This may be great if you travel as a couple, but not so much if you prefer solo travel.
+This may be beneficial if you travel as a couple, but not so much if you prefer solo travel.

 Psst!
 Like this post?
 Bookmark it on Pinterest for later!